 - Also has a cinema, shop, and regular events

 - Open Weds to Sun

-- Standard adult ticket is €9 / free with a Vienna Pass
+- Standard adult ticket is €9* / one-time free entry with a Vienna Pass

 - See also: Belvedere galleries | Vienna Museums